A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 The conflation is not accidental.
 Most agencies that sell "thought leadership programmes" actually deliver personal branding services – LinkedIn profile optimisation, content calendars, ghostwritten posts.
 These activities increase visibility, which is valuable.
 But visibility without authority is hollow.
 A founder with 100,000 LinkedIn followers who has never published original research, spoken at a major industry conference, or been cited by a journalist is personally branded – not a thought leader.

 The reverse is equally true.
-An academic who publishes groundbreaking research but has no public presence has the raw material for thought leadership without the visibility to deploy it.
+An academic who publishes original research but has no public presence has the raw material for thought leadership without the visibility to deploy it.
 The most effective strategy combines both: personal branding creates the audience; thought leadership gives them a reason to listen.

 Why does thought leadership matter for business?